OutSystems/docs-support/src/enterprise/maintenance/move-app-pool.md

 <div class="info" markdown="1">

 This document applies to self-managed OutSystems environments.

 </div>

-By default, all the apps created in Service Studio run on the **OutSystemsApplications** application pool on IIS.
+By default, all apps created in Service Studio run on the **OutSystemsApplications** application pool on IIS.

 An application pool can have one or more applications that run on a single worker process.
 A worker process is a windows process (w3wp.exe) responsible for handling requests for a specific application pool.
 As a separate windows process, each application pool will have its own memory space and can be allocated to separate CPUs for better use of server resources.